stfufane/deno-midi/README.md

 that provides realtime MIDI I/O.

 It uses pre-built binaries of the 6.0.0 version of the library for Windows, Linux and MacOS (x64 and arm64), so no need to install any dependencies.
+They're built from my fork of the RtMidi library that adds some extra features.

 It uses Deno FFI to call the C++ library.
 The bindings have been generated thanks to the great help from [Aapo Alasuutari](https://github.com/aapoalas) and